Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 Gracia nodded.
 “I seem to need

-something more In my life,” she whis
+something more in my life,” she whis

-“I know,” he said.
-“T have alway:
+“T know,” he said.
+“I have always

-known that some day you would un. |
+gnown that some day you would un

-But one thing she would not d
+But one thing she would not da

 was to give up the lovely apartment.